 16. My current lantern clock restoration is an English balance wheel miniature time, strike and alarm clock made by Mathew Crockford of Shew Lane , London, c.1660

-This clock was sourced from an antique dealer in Manitoba, Canada.
-It was in a very dirty, but operational condition.
+When purchased the clock was in a very dirty, but operational condition.
 Hidden under the grime and a layer of orange lacquer was a silver dial, iron frame and a mix of iron and brass wheels.

-Now fitted with a short pendulum verge escapement there is positive evidence that it was originally fitted with a balance wheel.
+Now fitted with a short pendulum verge escapement there is positive evidence that it was originally fitted with a balance controlled escapement.

 The time train winds from the front and the strike train from the rear.